ksauraj/jee_counsellor/README.md

 https://github.com/ksauraj/jee_counsellor/assets/81681419/bd35882d-601d-40a2-a2a2-9b6e47e21f34

+## Contributing
+- Fork the repo
+- Create a feature branch
+- Commit your changes
+- Open a Pull Request

 ## License

 This project is licensed under the GNU General Public License v3.0.
 For more details, see the LICENSe file.